Subscribe today for more stories, tips, and updates.

 2. Hand sanitizer

 School safety is a partnership between parents, teachers and administrators.
-I recommend saving the poison control number in your phone, that way you are prepared in an emergency, or can ask a question: 1-800-222-1222.
+I recommend saving the poison control number in your phone so you are prepared in an emergency, or can ask a question: 1-800-222-1222.
 We are available 24/7 and can help walk you through what’s concerning, what isn’t, and next steps.

 Related Articles